 Pack the Baby’s Room Last

 It’s finally time to pack up your baby’s room!
 This isn't exactly a moving tip, but before you touch anything, take pictures.
-You’ll find these pictures to be very special in the years ahead.
+You’ll find them very special in the years ahead, and it’ll be nice to look back on.
 Now that that's out of the way, here's our moving advice: The crib should be the last thing that goes on the truck or in your portable moving container, and as you disassemble it, put any hardware into a clear plastic bag, taped to the side of the crib.
 Trust us — you'll definitely want that crib to be the first thing unpacked and reassembled in your new home.

 Plan for Help on Move-In Day

 If you’re moving in town, ask a friend, relative, or babysitter to watch your little one on moving day.
 If you’re moving somewhere farther away, finding help can get tricky.
-Check out websites like Sittercity.com and Care.com to find a babysitter in your new area.
-It’s worth having someone dedicated to watching your little one while you unpack and get the house assembled.
+Check online to find a new sitter where you’re moving.
+And if you need something more permanent, a nanny is another great option.
+Regardless, it’s worth having someone dedicated to watching your little one while you unpack and get the house assembled.